gagansh7171/IITR_Database/README.md

 1. The server connection configuration is mentioned in db.php .

 2. If you want to have a look on how this website will work once compiled then have a look on video link in extras/how_it_works.
+The website has been hosted at 000webhost. https://iitr-database.000webhostapp.com/index.html .

 3. You would need to create few tables with following configuration in mysql.
 Following are tablenames and their configuration -